dzerus3/old_vimrc/README.md

 ## Here are things related to tabs and windows.
 - `Ctrl + n` open a new tab.
 - `Ctrl + left/right arrow key` switches to the next tab in that direction.
-- `Alt + arrow key` moves your cursor to the window which is in that direction.
+- `<Leader> + arrow key` moves your cursor to the window which is in that direction.
 - `Ctrl + w + number + < or >` increases or decreases window size by number characters.

 ## Here are things related to installed addons